-This testimony is submitted in opposition to HB 3824, specifically the inclusion of "needle insertion" (Page 3, Line 37) in the physical therapy scope of practice.
+My name is Charles Cannon from Hood River, OR and I am here to oppose HB 3824, specifically the inclusion of "needle insertion" (Page 3, Line 37) in the physical therapy scope of practice.
 The term refers to dry needling, a technique that uses acupuncture needles to penetrate the skin and stimulate muscle or nerve tissue-functionally equivalent to acupuncture, as defined in Oregon law.